Women's Plans Foundation

 "The case for family planning starts with human rights, flowers with women's empowerment and reaches fruition with climate levelling."
 Rosalind Strong

 "When 40% of pregnancies in the world are unplanned, when maternal mortality is unconscionably high in many countries, and complex social, cultural and economic issues surround family planning, your careful and thoughtful intervention is a bright hope for women in need across the world."
-Her Excellency Ms Quentin Bryce AC CVO, Governor-General of the Commonwealth of Australia, Patron of Women's Plans Foundation, now Dame Quentin Bryce AC CVO, Patron of Women's Plans Foundation
+Her Excellency Ms Quentin Bryce AC CVO, Governor-General of the Commonwealth of Australia, Patron of Women's Plans Foundation, now The Honourable Dame Quentin Bryce AD CVO, Patron of Women's Plans Foundation

 The issues The world's population recently surpassed seven billion people and more than half live in poverty.
 Yet around half of births are unplanned and a quarter, unwanted.
 Multiple pregnancies in close succession imperil women's lives, keep families poor and burden the resources of developing nations.
 Family planning can improve the human condition with great effectiveness and compassion.